IAMS MY

 • Rabies

-A small breed dog needs extra calories per pound than a large breed dog to sufficiently sustain her puppies during pregnancy as well as breastfeeding.
-The to-be mother dog’s food consumption should be increased by roughly 15% to 25% as she nears the date of delivery..
+A small breed dog needs more calories per pound than a large breed dog to sufficiently sustain her puppies during pregnancy as well as breastfeeding.
+The to-be mother dog’s food consumption should be increased by roughly 15% to 25% as she nears the date of delivery.

-Small dog breeds will should be fed a small breed puppy food.
+Small dog breeds should be fed small breed puppy food.
 Therefore, choose a highly nutritious puppy diet for your dog based on the size of the breed.

 • An underweight dog often has difficulty consuming enough food to support both her own nutritional needs and those of her developing puppies.